Wind (1992 film): Production

 The film was inspired by the New York Yacht Club's loss of the 1983 America's Cup through the events of the 1987 America's Cup.
 Several of the 12-metre class yachts that participated in Cup races were used in the movie.

-"Wind" contains some of the best, most realistic, on deck big-boat sailing sequences ever portrayed.
 America's Cup skipper Peter Gilmour, whose aggressive sailing during the 1987 defender selection series earned himself a place on the defender boat for the America's Cup, was "Sailing Master" for the film.
 He was on board for all of the sailing sequences, controlled the boat while they were flying the "Whomper", and can be seen in many of the boat scenes, surreptitiously laying a hand on the opposite wheel.
 Lisa Blackaller, daughter of America's Cup skipper Tom Blackaller, acted as sailing double for Jennifer Grey for the small boat races in the International 14 class at Newport.

 American Eagle (US 21), the red 12 Meter ocean endurance champion sailed to fame by Ted Turner in the mid-seventies, was used as the trial horse sailed by Will Parker in preparation for the America's Cup.
 The boat had been a finalist in the 1964 Defender selection series but lost the selection to Constellation.
 The 12-meter yachts depicting the America's Cup races were the more modern boats from the America II Syndicate, America II (US 42) and America II (US 46).
 The boat repainted as Boomerang and later as Platypus was depicted by US 42, and Radiance and then later Geronimo were depicted by US 46.
 US 46 had been sailed by John Kolius in the 1987 Louis Vuitton Challenger Selection Cup races.

 Many of the film's port scenes were filmed on location in and around Newport, Rhode Island, with the sailing scenes of the International 14's competition and the America's Cup races filmed off Perth in Western Australia.
 Parts of the film were also shot in Green River, Wendover, and the Bonneville Salt Flats in Utah.
 Shooting took twelve weeks, beginning on 25 February 1991.

 New Zealand's long time America's Cup commentator Peter Montgomery also lent his voice to the simulated television coverage of all Cup races in the film.